“Teaching children to read is a fundamental moral obligation of the society.”

 2020 USA: https://quillette.com/2020/08/12/look-whos-talking-about-educational-equity/

 ”The record of ed schools on the pedagogy of reading instruction is nothing less than a national catastrophe.
-Despite more than half a century’s worth of scientific evidence showing that systematic instruction in phonics is, for most beginning readers, the royal road to literacy, the latest report from the National Organization for Teacher Quality found that only one-third of graduate ed school programs surveyed give aspiring teachers adequate instruction in the science of reading pedagogy”
+Despite more than half a century’s worth of scientific evidence showing that systematic instruction in phonics is, for most beginning readers, the royal road to literacy, the latest report from the National Organization for Teacher Quality found that only one-third of graduate ed school programs surveyed give aspiring teachers adequate instruction in the science of reading pedagogy.”

 2020.
 Australia NSW.
 “It is a crying shame that parts of the education community are so blinded by ideology that they cannot bring themselves to accept the evidence in favour of phonics that is sitting in front of them…VCs need to clear out the academics who reject evidence-based best practice.
 A faculty of medicine would not allow anti-vaxxers to teach medical students.
 Faculties of education should not allow phonics sceptics to teach primary teaching students.”

 (Sarah Mitchell.
-NSW Minister for Education.
-SMH)
+NSW Minister for Education)

 2023.
 Australia.
 Times are changing in teacher training.